Why Egypt is and important country for the human's history | Egypt Tours Club

 The Nile River was the natural foundation of ancient Egypt.
 It supplied water, fertile soil, fish, reeds, transportation and trade routes.
 Without the Nile, Egypt’s deserts could not have supported the same level of settlement, agriculture or political unity.

-The Nile made Egypt one of the world’s greatest early agricultural civilizations.
+The Nile made Egypt one of the world’s great early agricultural civilizations.
 Its annual flood deposited rich silt that supported crops such as wheat, barley and flax.
 This agricultural surplus fed workers, funded temples, supported armies and made monumental construction possible.

-Nile benefit Impact on ancient Egypt
+Nile benefit Impact on ancient Egypt Best route to experience it

 Fresh water Made life possible in a desert environment.
+Nile Cruise Packages

 Fertile soil Supported agriculture through annual silt deposits.
+Luxor and Aswan river landscapes.

 Transportation Connected Upper and Lower Egypt by boat.
+Aswan Tours Guide and Luxor Tours Guide

 Trade Moved goods, stone, grain, people and ideas across the kingdom.
+Cairo, Luxor, Aswan and Nubian routes.

 Religion Inspired myths, festivals, sacred geography and ideas of renewal.
+Philae Temple Tours and Nile temple routes.

 7. Hieroglyphics: One of the World’s Earliest Writing Systems